lexibank/tlopo/out/vol4/chapter7.md

 ## 13. Mantises (Order Mantodea = ‘like a prophet’), stick insects (Order Phasmatodea = ‘like a ghost’)

-Figure 7.6 Above Praying mantis.
+Figure 7.6: Above Praying mantis.
 Below Stick insect.

 <a id="p-398"></a>

-Although there is some confusion of gloss within cognate sets, it seems clear that POc speakers distinguished praying mantises (&ast;papa) from stick insects (&ast;mimis-mata).
-The ability to project a milky chemical painful to the skin which is reflected in POc &ast;mimis-mata is a defensive mechanism of at least some stick insects (Serkan Alasya, CSIRO Entomology, pers. comm.).
+Although there is some confusion of gloss within cognate sets, it seems clear that POc speakers distinguished praying mantises (_&ast;papa_) from stick insects (_&ast;mimis-mata_).
+The ability to project a milky chemical painful to the skin which is reflected in POc _&ast;mimis-mata_ is a defensive mechanism of at least some stick insects (Serkan Alasya, CSIRO Entomology, pers. comm.).

 <table>
 <tr>